 Marble is a classic and elegant countertop treasured by professional chefs for its cool surface temperature perfect for creating pastry.
 The downside of marble is that the stone is quite porous, stains and scratches easily.
 Sealing will help with stains but acidic foods will etch marble very quickly.

-- The key to keeping marble looking great is prevention.
+- Daily cleaning: The key to keeping marble looking great is prevention.
 Wipe up food and drink spills as soon as possible.
-Wipe down marble countertops daily with mild dish... detergent and warm water using a soft cloth–skip the scrubbing sponges as well.
+Wipe down marble countertops daily with mild dish detergent and warm water using a soft cloth–skip the scrubbing sponges as well.
 Never use vinegar, glass cleaners with ammonia, or any type of harsh cleaner.

 - Marble countertops should be resealed every three to six months to help prevent staining.

-- For foods that stain or rust marks left by metals, create a paste of baking soda and hydrogen peroxide.
+- Stain removal: For food stains or rust marks left by metals, create a paste of baking soda and hydrogen peroxide.
 Apply liberally and allow to dry before wiping away.
 Repeat as needed.
 Many stains gradually fade over time.

 - To remove scratches and etching, use a marble polishing powder.
 Follow the product instructions carefully and use the lightest scrubbing touch to prevent damage.
 Reseal after polishing.